sharang1996/favourite-movies/README.md

 # favourite-movies
-A movie application which will use the OMDB api
+A movie application which will use the OMDB api to record and modify the favourite movies for users